ambsenyestudi/aspnetCoreAuthenticationFromNoobToPro/Docs/Policies.md

 -   [Manage claims](#Manage-claims)
 ## Preface

-As mentioned before we need at list one type of user with review privilges, given that we use in memory database for now, we need to seed said user every time the applicaiton starts.
+As mentioned before, we need at list one type of user with review privileges, given that we use in memory database for now, we need to seed said user every time the application starts.

 ## Work done

 ### Seeding